gaidulisg-max/Hyprland-Dotfiles-For-ArchLinux/README.md

 - `waybar/style.css` → bar colors and module pill backgrounds
 - `wofi/style.css`, `kitty/kitty.conf`, `mako/config` → matching accents

-## Publishing this to your own GitHub
+## Publishing / updating on GitHub

 If you're starting from this downloaded folder rather than a repo you already have: